Light in the dark forest -- I. An efficient optimal estimator for 3D Lyman-alpha forest power spectrum: Optimal estimation of P3D

 \section{Optimal estimation of P3D}

-Our main task is to optimally estimate the full 3D power spectrum of the \lya\ forest from noisy and spatially sparse transmitted flux fluctuations.
+Our main task is to optimally estimate the 3D power spectrum of the \lya\ forest on large, weakly non-linear scales from noisy and spatially sparse transmitted flux fluctuations.
 The quasar spectra with the \lya\ forest data form unevenly sampled, infinitesimal lines in space.
 The transmitted flux fluctuations contain nonuniform noise and are biased due to the quasar continuum determination procedure that fits the underlying large-scale fluctuations.
 The data vector can be expressed as $\bm{d} = \bm\delta_F + \bm n + \bm u$, where $\bm\delta_F$ are the transmitted flux fluctuations convolved by the spectrograph window function in the line of sight, $\bm n$ is noise, and we denote the continuum error templates by vector $\bm u$.

 The quadratic (optimal) estimator formalism has been a highly successful technique in power spectrum measurements from the cosmic microwave background radiation, galaxy surveys, and weak lensing \cite{hamiltonOptimalMeasurementPower1997, tegmarkKarhunenLoeveEigenvalueProblems1997, tegmarkMeasuringGalaxyPower1998, seljakWeakLensingReconstruction1998, ohEfficientPowerSpectrumCmb1999, padmanabhanMiningWeakLensing2003}.
 We use this formalism to build a \pthreed\ estimator that maximizes the likelihood function for the data $\bm d$ under the Gaussianity assumption.
 We use $\lhf$ to denote the negative logarithm of the probability, $2\mathcal{L}(P_\mathrm{3D}(k_\bot, k_\|) | \bm d) =\ln\det\mathbf{C} + \bm{d}^\mathrm{T}\mathbf{C}^{-1} \bm{d}$, where $\mathbf{C} = \langle \bm d \bm d^\mathrm{T} \rangle = \mathbf{S} + \mathbf{N}$ is the full covariance matrix.
 The most likely \pthreed\ can be found by maximizing this likelihood function: $\partial \lhf / \partial P_k=0$ (we use subscript $k$ to denote one $(k_\bot, k_\|)$ bin for clarity from here on), which can be iteratively solved using the Newton-Raphson method.
 However, with a good initial estimate of the covariance matrix, a single iteration is sufficient \cite{karacayliOptimal1DLy2020}.
 The maximum likelihood estimator is then